LookOut! Interactive Camera Gimbal Controller for Filming Long Takes: Results and Evaluation

 In the video \textit{Ablated Multi-Actor Weighting} under \textit{Control Ablation}, we show how using binary weights for actor script transitions produces a nervous erratic camera at best, and usually leads to a broken take.
 This happens because the error $T_c$ goes from being entirely Actor2 focused to entirely Actor1 focused, and vice versa, in one time step.
 This spikes the PID controllers leading to erratic corrections and a nervous camera.
 All other videos with multiple actors will show behavior with the method outlined in Sec.~\ref{subsec:transitions} and with leniency from Sec.~\ref{subsec:leniency}.

 We also film scenes to show the effect of variable leniency on a single actor and for multiple actors, namely \textit{Hampstead Leniency Switch} and \textit{Clown and Calm} in the supplemental website.
+These videos demonstrate LookOut's ability to frame targets according to user defined leniency.
 In the supplemental website, please see other video illustrations of actor control weights, leniency ellipsis, and actor process variances displayed when available in filming metrics.